JorikSchellekens/FishEye/Computing Report.md

 As you can see the value for the pixel (0, 0) only take into account the pixels (1, 1) through (4, 4) as the pixels (-1, -1) through (-4, -4) are out of bounds.

 This stack is passed to the *averageN* subroutine which returns the mean pixel that is to take the place of the pixel in the original image.
 After this the stack is cleared and a new stack is created.
-(Please note that this stack system is a remenent of the proviously desired functionality, where there is no duplicate of the image.)
+(Please note that this stack system is a remnant of the previously desired functionality, where there is no duplicate of the image.)

 #### applyMotionBlur(*row*, *col*)

-Calls creates the paramenters fot the *averageN* subroutine at the given pixel location and writes the result to the original image.
+Calls creates the parameters for the *averageN* subroutine at the given pixel location and writes the result to the original image.

 ##### Parameters: